queens-satellite-team/documentation/obc/rtos.md

 ## CODE - INTERUPT

 **The entire method of the implementation of the interrupt involves a thread with the highest possible priority  ( startInteruptTask() )and an interrupt ( HAL_GPIO_EXTI_Callback() ).
 What happens is that the RTOS runs normally but the startInteruptTask thread is suspended using the function osThreadFlagsWait() which will suspend any thread until a signal has been sent.
 Within interrupt ( HAL_GPIO_EXTI_Callback() ) there will be an if statement that will execute when the GPIO_Output button from the initial STM32 setup is pressed.
 What happens when that if statement is executed is the function osThreadFlagsSet() is used and sends the signal that the startInteruptTask thread was waiting for which in turn activates it.
 After the startInteruptTask is run once it will run back into the osThreadFlagsWait() and be suspended until the interrupt(aka the button) is activated again.
+The flag will pass as an arguement to both functions will be 0x0002U.
 The code provided below showcases what is explained above.

-**NOTE:**

-**Why does it seem like multiple threads are running at the same time?**
+**NOTE: Why does it seem like multiple threads are running at the same time?**

-**I did some tests and they are not.
+I did some tests and they are not.
 My best guess is that the tasks are suspended and then put into a queue.
 Once the higher priority thread finishes or encounters an OSdelay() the lower priority function will continue.
 The fraction of a second interruption of the lower priority function is un able to be noticed by the human eye so it seems as if there are multiple threads running at once.
-This delay will most likely become more prominent (and more useful) when implantation of functions that require a larger time consumption.**
+This delay will most likely become more prominent (and more useful) when implantation of functions that require a larger time consumption.